cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-role.md

 [ ENCRYPTED ] PASSWORD 'password'
 PASSWORD NULL
 :   Sets the role's password.
 (A password is only of use for roles having the `LOGIN` attribute, but you can nonetheless define one for roles without it.)
 If you do not plan to use password authentication you can omit this option.
 If no password is specified, the password will be set to null and password authentication will always fail for that user.
 A null password can optionally be written explicitly as `PASSWORD NULL`.
-    <div class="note><b>Note:</b>  Specifying an empty string will also set the password to null, but that was not the case before Greenplum Database version 7.
+    <div class="note><b>Note:</b>  Specifying an empty string will also set the password to null, but that was not the case before Cloudberry Database version 7.
 In earlier versions, an empty string could be used, or not, depending on the authentication method and the exact version, and `libpq` would refuse to use it in any case.
 To avoid the ambiguity, specifying an empty string should be avoided.</div>
 :   The password is always stored encrypted in the system catalogs.
 The `ENCRYPTED` keyword has no effect, but is accepted for backwards compatibility.
 The method of encryption is determined by the configuration parameter `password_encryption`.
 If the presented password string is already in MD5-encrypted or SCRAM-encrypted format, then it is stored as-is regardless of `password_encryption` (since the system cannot decrypt the specified encrypted password string, to encrypt it in a different format).
 This allows reloading of encrypted passwords during dump/restore.

 VALID UNTIL 'timestamp'